Amazon Deal for Whole Foods Unites Maverick CEOs

 At Amazon, performance is prized and, as with other tech companies, employees come and go more frequently, former employees say.

 Despite Amazon's size, Mr. Bezos tries to maintain a startup culture.
-Teams are typically kept small (defined by the ability to be fed with two pizzas).
-There's a strict process for developing new ideas and inventing devices, which includes writing six-page papers for explanation, according to former employees.
+Teams are typically kept small (defined by the ability to be fed with two pizzas) and there is a strict process for developing new ideas and inventing devices, which includes writing six-page papers for explanation, according to former employees.

 When former Amazon employee Eric Heller met with Mr. Bezos and his team more than a decade ago to push for requiring customers to enter credit-card security codes while checking out, the CEO dug in on the details.
 The requirement would save costs by reducing the likelihood of fraud, but Mr. Bezos worried it would make transactions more cumbersome, Mr. Heller recalls.